Morris County Divorce Lawyers

 In what is one of the most difficult times of your life, you deserve to work with a legal advocate who will listen carefully to you, getting to know your unique situation and hopes for the future.
 Only then can your attorney help you understand your legal options and your way forward.
 Our Morris County attorney, David Levine, is prepared to partner with you as you seek to negotiate and craft the right divorce settlement for you.
 We offer the dedicated support and personalized approach you need.

-What is Legal Separation in New Jersey?
+What Does Legally Separated Mean in New Jersey?

 Couples in New Jersey who may be considering a divorce but are not quite ready to take that step often make the choice to obtain a legal separation.
 Technically speaking, New Jersey does not offer legal separations.
 If you are interested in separating from your spouse, you will have to secure a divorce from bed and board (a “limited divorce”), which is similar to a legal separation.
 According to the state's laws, both spouses must seek the bed and board divorce in order for it to be granted.